- Updating our policy to clarify that rights to delete, amend or withdraw consent apply to all PLOS users.

 - Third parties authorized by you to receive such information, such as third parties that facilitate the automatic update of your ORCID record.

-- Third parties that conduct research for PLOS to improve the peer review system and scientific communication
+- Academic research groups and third-party providers of tools or services that help inform PLOS how to improve the peer review system and scientific communication

 - To comply with applicable law, or as required or permitted by law